Branching laws for Verma modules and applications in parabolic geometry. I: Introduction

 Some of the operators we construct for example, (powers of) the wave operator and Dirac operator appeared previously in physics.
 Since a large amount of natural differential operators have been already found in parabolic geometries, it is worth pointing out, that the ones treated as a prototype here are exactly the ones that are the hardest to find by the previous methods (essentially coming from the BGG resolution).
 Further we extend this prototype in two folds to arbitrary signatures in pseudo-Riemannian manifolds (Theorem \ref{thm:4.3}) and to Dirac operators (Theorem \ref{thm:5.6}) by the new method.
 We work primarily in the model case situation where the manifold is a real flag manifold, but we see in the second part of the series \cite{KOSS2} that (as seen for example in the case of conformal geometry) it is both possible and interesting to extend to the \textquotedbl{curved case}\textquotedbl\ of manifolds equipped with the corresponding parabolic geometry.

 The results we are going to present are inspired by geometrical considerations.
 In particular, they correspond to differential invariants (of higher order in general) in the case of models for parabolic geometries.
-To be precise, let $G$ be a real reductive Lie group, $P$ a parabolic subgroup of $G,$ and $G'$ a reductive subgroup of $G$ such that $P':=P\cap G'$ is a parabolic subgroup of $G'.$ We consider $G'$-equivariant differential operators acting on sections of homogeneous vector bundles over homogeneous models over $G'/P'$ and $G/P.$ In effect, what happens is that initial sections on $G/P$ are differentiated and then restricted to the submanifolds $G'/P'$, and this combined operation is covariant for the group $G'$.
+To be precise, let $G$ be a real reductive Lie group, $P$ a parabolic subgroup of $G,$ and $G'$ a reductive subgroup of $G$ such that $P':=P\cap G'$ is a parabolic subgroup of $G'.$ We consider $G'$-equivariant differential operators acting on sections of homogeneous vector bundles over homogeneous models over $G'/P'$ and $G/P.$ In effect, what happens is that initial sections on $G/P$ are differentiated and then restricted to the submanifolds $G'/P'$, and this combined operation commutes with the action of the group $G'$.

 Explicit formulae for invariant differential operators constructed in the paper are described in the simplest possible coordinates, i.e., in the noncompact picture.
 In principle, there are methods (based on factorization identities) how to compute explicit form of the differential operators in compact picture but the work needed to do so is nontrivial.
 An example of such computation can be found in \cite[Chapt.
 5.2]{ju}.